rails/rails/guides/source/upgrading_ruby_on_rails.md

 connections throughout your application.
 If you need to exempt certain endpoints from redirection, you can use `config.ssl_options` to configure that behavior.

+### Purpose in signed or encrypted cookie is now embedded in the cookies values

+To improve security, Rails now embeds the purpose information in encrypted or signed cookies value.
+Rails can now thwart attacks that attempt to copy signed/encrypted value of a cookie and use it as the value of another cookie.

+This new embed information make those cookies incompatible with versions of Rails older than 6.0.

+If you require your cookies to be read by 5.2 and older, or you are still validating your 6.0 deploy and want to allow you to rollback set `Rails.application.config.action_dispatch.use_cookies_with_metadata` to `false`.

 Upgrading from Rails 5.1 to Rails 5.2
 -------------------------------------